 In addition to risk management, you can try these preventative steps:

 - Avoid known triggers.
 If you’re allergic to pollen—commonly called hay fever—stay inside and shut all windows and doors closed when pollen is high.
 Consider wearing a face mask when working in the yard.
-If you’re allergic to dust mites, wash your bedding, curtains and clothing often in hot water to get rid of dust mites.
+If you’re allergic to dust mites, wash your bedding, curtains and clothing in hot water often.
 Consider using dust mite covers over your mattress and pillow.

 - Wear a medical alert bracelet.
 If you’ve had a severe allergic reaction like anaphylaxis, a medical alert bracelet or necklace lets others know that you have a serious allergy in case you have a reaction and you’re unable to communicate.